iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Renewing Publisher Identity - DSS

-A publisher that has joined the secured domain is issued a new identity record that includes signing and encryption keys, and an identity signature signed by the DSS.
+A publisher that has joined the secured domain is issued a new identity record that includes a new public/private key pair, and an identity signature signed by the DSS.
 Consumers of messages from this publisher can verify that the publisher is legit by verifying the identity signature with the DSS public signing key.
 This check is done by consumers each time a publisher publishes an updated identity.

 The identity information has a limited lifespan and is updated periodically by the DSS before the expiry date is reached.
 By default this is half the lifespan of 48 hours.
 In low bandwidth situations this might be increased to a week or a month.
 The expiry check is performed by the DSS when a publisher publishing its own node discovery or periodically by the DSS itself.
 The publisher must persist the newly issued identity information before using the new keys.